What Is An IT Asset? An Essential Element In Your Company’s Cybersecurity

 “The risk of falling prey to a data breach or cyber-attack more easily; The risk of slowing down the activity due to the performance issues or the need to manually fix issues regularly; The risk of becoming non-compliant.”

-IT Asset: Other Important Mentions
+Other Important Mentions

 IT Asset Discovery

-Asset discovery represents the process of cataloguing the IT assets that are used by a certain company and also the process of monitoring them on a daily basis.
+Asset discovery represents the process of cataloging the IT assets that are used by a certain company and also the process of monitoring them on a daily basis.
 Asset discovery is essential for maintaining the integrity of the data spread across a company’s endpoints.

 IT Asset Management